Spacecraft Integration, Dragon Operations

-- Ability to pass Air Force background checks for Cape Canaveral
+- Ability to pass Air Force background check for Cape Canaveral

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here